DeeDowns/onramp-fullstack-CRUD-project/README.md

 #### Submission Deadline + Process

 You must submit your project by 9:00am PST/12:00pm EST on Wednesday, January 13 using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdtHMQzqCd1o8aVcFRbNfXOGTzijTJBMSaWvtNnx6CJbDEmJQ/viewform).
-Be sure that your project is viewable by the Onramp team (specifically @rubamhassan if it is private).
+Be sure that your project is viewable by the Onramp team as a **public** repository.
+You can make it private after 1/28/21.

 Once you’ve submitted your project, you are expected to stop working on it.
 Any commits that occur after submission or the deadline will not be reviewed.